 “If it was up to me it would already be settled.
 With the personality that he has, he will come, put on the shirt and start playing.

 "He will not have any problem adapting.
 Both me and David Luiz will make him feel at home quickly.
 I hope it all works out."

 The former Benfica man also went on to reveal that he has split loyalties ahead of Euro 2012 due to the number of nationalities in the Chelsea dressing room.

-But, he admitted that Spain was his favorite to win the tournament, adding that he believes Fernando Torres and Juan Mata have what it takes to be among the most impressive players in Poland and Ukraine.
+But, he admitted that Spain were his favourites to win the tournament, adding that he believes Fernando Torres and Juan Mata have what it takes to be among the most impressive players in Poland and Ukraine.

 He added: “I am going to support England and Spain as they are the teams with most Chelsea players; and Portugal because of the affection I have for their people as well as my friendship with [Raul] Meireles.

-“If I had to choose a favorite, I would be talking about Spain.
+“If I had to choose a favourite, I would be talking about Spain.
 They are the current world champions and they have the most settled team.